Citrix DaaS

 Validate configuration before creating an MCS machine catalog

 You can validate configuration settings before creating an MCS machine catalog using the parameter -validate in New-ProvScheme command.
 After you run this PowerShell command with the parameter, you get an appropriate error message if there is an incorrect parameter used or a parameter has conflict with another parameter.
 You can then use the error message to resolve the issue and successfully create an MCS machine catalog using PowerShell.
-Currently, this feature is applicable to Azure, GCP, and VMware virtualization environments.
+Currently, this feature is applicable to AWS, Azure, GCP, and VMware virtualization environments.

 Note: